The Best of Madagascar Tour takes us to some of the most sought after destinations in Madagascar.

-Lemurs, baobabs, rainforests and deserts – few places on Earth offer such an intense and uniquely diverse kaleidoscope of nature.
-The fauna and flora of Madagascar is matched only by epic landscapes of prolific beauty and bizarre obscurity.
+Lemurs, baobabs, rainforests and deserts – few places on Earth offer such a uniquely diverse kaleidoscope of nature.
+The fauna and flora of Madagascar is unmatched with epic landscapes of prolific beauty and bizarre obscurity.
 Imagine the possibility of travelling from rainforest to desert in less than 500km/310 Miles!

-On this natural history tour we will go in search of the island’s signature animals ranging from lemurs and chameleons; to fossa and the amazing array of birds.
+On this Best of Madagascar tour we will go in search of the island’s signature animals ranging from lemurs and chameleons; to fossa and the amazing array of birds.
 We will also focus on landscapes which includes everything from baobabs to orchids and so much more.

 Madagascar is a one-of-a-kind destination and on this Wild Eye departure our goal is to explore the world’s fourth largest island by immersing ourselves in the various destinations we will be visiting.